“Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ”

 and if a son, then an heir of God through Christ

-We are an heir of God and joint-heir with Christ.
+We are an heir of God and joint-heirs with Christ.

 Because we are God’s sons, we fall heir to God’s provision.